-It is important to note that there is a requirement to establish that there is an impairment or disturbance in the functioning of mind or brain, and this may be useful to confirm prior to an assessment starting.
+It is important to note that there is a requirement to establish that an impairment or disturbance in the functioning of mind or brain exists.
+If this test is not satisfied the assessment cannot proceed any further.

 Chapter 4 of the Code offers further guidance on defining a person's capacity and how to carry out an assessment.